Yael-Parra/Taximeter/README.md

 2. **Intermediate Level**: This level adds logging, unit tests, and a history of past trips for enhanced functionality.

 The goal is to gradually improve the system, making it more robust and feature-rich.

 ---
+## 👀 Description

+The **Taxi Fare System** is a Python-based program designed to simulate the calculation of taxi fares during a ride.
+The system is intended to be used in real-time scenarios where a user can track their ride, whether the taxi is stationary or moving.

+It aims to provide a simple yet effective CLI tool for managing taxi fares, focusing on real-time calculations and easy-to-use features.
+In its **Essential Level**, the program offers a simple ride simulation with basic fare tracking.
+In the **Intermediate Level**, additional features such as logging, unit testing, and historical ride tracking are added to make the system more scalable and reliable.

+This system is ideal for anyone looking to create a simple taxi fare program or develop a more robust solution with additional features as they learn more about Python and software development.

+---
+## 🔍 Objective

+The primary **objective** of this project is to build a scalable and easy-to-use taxi fare system that can grow with additional features and improvements over time.

+**Key objectives include**:

+- **Real-time Fare Calculation**: Allow the system to calculate taxi fares dynamically as the taxi moves or stays stationary.
+- **Customizable Fare Settings**: Enable users to adjust fare configurations according to demand and various factors.
+- **Logging and History**: Implement logging for tracking system activity and storing ride history for future reference.
+- **Unit Testing**: Use testing frameworks to ensure the system is bug-free and performs as expected.
+- **Scalability**: Design the system to be easily extensible, allowing for future features such as a GUI, user authentication, and web-based access.

+The goal is to create a well-documented, modular, and easily maintainable codebase that will serve as both a learning tool and a foundation for future development.

+---